Colosseum

-The Colosseum (/ˌkɒləˈsiːəm/ KOL-ə-SEE-əm; Colosseo /it/, ultimately from Ancient Greek word "kolossos" meaning a large statue or giant) is an elliptical amphitheatre in the centre of the city of Rome, Italy, just east of the Roman Forum.
+The Colosseum (/ˌkɒləˈsiːəm/ KOL-ə-SEE-əm; Colosseo /it/) is an elliptical amphitheatre in the centre of the city of Rome, Italy, just east of the Roman Forum.
 It is the largest ancient amphitheatre ever built, and is the largest standing amphitheatre in the world.
 Construction began under the Emperor Vespasian in 72 and was completed in AD 80 under his successor and heir, Titus.
 Further modifications were made during the reign of Domitian.
 The three emperors who were patrons of the work are known as the Flavian dynasty, and the amphitheatre was named the Flavian Amphitheatre (Amphitheatrum Flavium; Anfiteatro Flavio /it/) by later classicists and archaeologists for its association with their family name (Flavius).

-The Colosseum is built of travertine limestone, tuff (volcanic rock), and brick-faced Roman concrete.
+The Colosseum is built of travertine, Roman concrete (foundations, corridors vaults and secondary brick walls), and tuff (volcanic rock).
 It could hold an estimated 50,000 to 80,000 spectators at various points in its history, having an average audience of some 65,000; it was used for gladiatorial contests and public spectacles including animal hunts, executions, re-enactments of famous battles, dramas based on Roman mythology, and briefly mock sea battles.
 The building ceased to be used for entertainment in the early medieval era.
 It was later reused for such purposes as housing, workshops, quarters for a religious order, a fortress, a quarry, and a Christian shrine.

 Although substantially ruined by earthquakes and stone robbers taking spolia, the Colosseum is still a renowned symbol of Imperial Rome and was listed as one of the New 7 Wonders of the World.
 It is one of Rome's most popular tourist attractions and each Good Friday the Pope leads a torchlit Catholic "Way of the Cross" procession that starts in the area around the Colosseum.
 The Colosseum is depicted on the Italian version of the 5 euro cent coin.